Planning to indulge in a decadent afternoon tea in Oxford? Here are the places that should be at the top of your list.

 Inside, you can feast on your afternoon tea under a series of pretty arches.

 Even better, on warm days, you can grab one of the outdoor tables for tea in the shadow of Radcliffe Camera – a.k.a the building that launched a million camera clicks.
-It’s no wonder that it’s one of our favourite places to eat in Oxford.
+It’s no wonder it’s one of our favourite places to eat in Oxford.

 Anyway, setting aside, the afternoon tea is scrumptious.
 Vaults & Garden Cafe has always emphasised the importance of good-quality ingredients – sourcing locally and focusing on organic produce wherever possible – and it shows.